Focus on Youth

 The Challenge

-Our modern world presents enormous challenges for adolescents in their quest to grow into healthy and functional adults engaged constructively and meaningfully in their families and communities.
-A recent CDC Youth Risk Behavior Survey documented an escalating crisis in adolescent mental health, made worse by stresses associated with the COVID-19 pandemic and the toxic influences of social media.
-Many adolescents additionally suffer from adverse childhood experiences that threaten not only their immediate well-being, but also their life-long physical, emotional, and cognitive health and functioning.
+Our modern world presents enormous challenges for adolescents in their quest to grow into healthy and functional adults who are engaged constructively and meaningfully with their families and communities.
+Recent CDC Youth Risk Behavior Surveys document an escalating crisis in adolescent mental health.
+The challenges have been amplified by stresses associated with the COVID-19 pandemic and toxic influences of social media.
+Many adolescents additionally suffer from adverse childhood experiences that threaten not only immediate well- being, but also their life-long physical, emotional, cognitive, and social health and functioning.

 The Opportunity